SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 >
 > Challenge: pulling month, day and year out of dates.
 >
-> 1. Look at the tab "dates" in our messy data spreadsheet.
+> 1. Look at the tab 'dates' in our messy data spreadsheet.
 Extract month, day and year from the dates in the
 > "Date collected" column into three new columns called
 > 'month', 'day', 'year'.
 To do so, you can
 > use the following built-in Excel functions: